BlueCheese1086/Adelost/README.md

 git pull upstream prototype
 ```

 Next, write your code.
-When you are done, follow these steps:
+When you are done, navigate to the root of the Adelost project and follow these steps:

 ```
-git add *.java
+git add .
 git commit -m "Insert a descriptive message here.
 Should describe what you did." git push origin master
 ```

-Note how we said `git add *.java` and not add `git add *.*`.
-We only want our Java file here.

 Finally, go to your personal repository and create a pull request into Blue Cheese prototype branch.
 Kevin/Jack will review it and merge into the Blue Cheese code.